Food & Material Offerings

 - We are no longer are accepting homemade canned goods.

 - Please do not bring large amounts of foods that need refrigeration or freezing; our fridge and freezer space is limited.

 - Non-perishable food items are ideal.

 - On arrival, dana items can be given to a Kitchen Steward, or brought to the kitchen area.

 - Preparation of a whole meal is always welcome and considered a very meritorious act.
 Please email us (email@example.com) to book a date well in advance.
 We will then give you an approximate headcount one week before your planned dana day.

-- You can use our kitchen, or bring a meal that is ready to heat & serve.
-There is usually approximately 2 hours of prep time available to prepare the whole meal on any given day (the main meal is served promptly at 11:00am; 11:30am during Daylight Saving Time).
+- You can use our kitchen, or bring a meal that is ready to heat and serve.
+There is approximately 2 hours of prep time available to prepare the whole meal on any given day (the main meal is served promptly at 11:00am; 11:30am during Daylight Saving Time).